 Do not receive a live vaccine (such as measles, mumps) while you are taking Enbrel.
 Talk with your doctor before you receive any vaccine.

-What are possible food and drug interactions associated with Enbrel?If Enbrel is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Enbrel with the following: abatacept, amphetamines, anakinra, aspirin, antidiabetics medicines, cyclophosphamide, lithium, pseudoephedrine, vaccines
+What are possible food and drug interactions associated with Enbrel?If Enbrel is used with certain other drugs, the effects of either could be increased, decreased, or altered.
+It is especially important to check with your doctor before combining Enbrel with the following: abatacept, amphetamines (central nervous system stimulants), anakinra, anti-diabetic medicines, aspirin, cyclophosphamide, lithium, pseudoephedrine, or vaccines.

 What are the possible side effects of Enbrel?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.

-Side effects may include: cough, dizziness, headache, injection-site reactions, mouth sores, nausea, nose infection, sinus infection, throat infection, upper/lower respiratory tract infection
+Side effects may include: cough, dizziness, headache, injection-site reactions (such as bruising, itching, pain, rash, or swelling), mouth sores, nausea, sinus infection, throat infection, upper/lower respiratory tract (lung) infection

-Injection-site reactions (such as redness, itching, rash, swelling, or bruising) usually go away within 3-5 days.
-If you have pain, redness, or swelling around the injection site that does not go away or gets worse contact your doctor.
+Tell your doctor if you have pain, redness, or swelling around the injection site that does not go away within 3-5 days or gets worse.

-What should I do if I miss a dose of Enbrel?If you miss a dose of Enbrel, inject it as soon as you remember and take your next dose at your regularly scheduled dose.
-If you are unsure, ask your doctor or pharmacist for advice.
+What should I do if I miss a dose of Enbrel?If you miss a dose of Enbrel, call your doctor for instructions regarding your dosing schedule.
+Do not take two doses at once.

-How should I store Enbrel?Store Enbrel in the refrigerator at 36° to 46°F (2° to 8°C).
-Do not freeze.
-Keep Enbrel in the original carton to protect from light.
+How should I store Enbrel?Store in the refrigerator.
+Do not freeze or shake.
+Keep in the original carton to protect from light.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.